 Gross profit Gross profit in fiscal 2003 increased 11% to \$98.7 million, compared to \$88.7 million in fiscal 2002.
-Fiscal 2003 gross margin was 39.7%, compared to 40.4% in 2002.
+Fiscal 2003 gross margin was 39.3%, compared to 39.8% in 2002.

 With the 13% increase in sales from 2002 to 2003, the Company typically would have expected a higher gross margin for the year.
 However, several factors combined to offset the benefit of the higher utilization of the Company's production capacity, many of them significantly affecting the Company in the fourth quarter.
-During the fourth quarter, the Company began the process of moving its manufacturing to a build-to-order model, which enabled the reduction of inventory.
+During the fourth quarter, the Company began the process of moving a portion of its manufacturing to a build-to-order model, which enabled the reduction of inventory.
 However, these actions led to significant under-absorption of fixed manufacturing costs during the quarter, accounting for approximately \$2.2 million in reduced gross profit.